 What is involved in the implant process?

-The dental implant process normally involves several steps that take place over a period of time from three to nine months.
+The dental implant process normally involves several steps that take place over a period of time from three to six months.
 There are various implant methods such as placing implants at the time the tooth root is extracted or even placing the implant and restoring it with a tooth on the same day.
 However, a typical process often includes:

 Maintenance – Following the completion of the restorative phase, patients will be advised on cleaning thoroughly around the implants.
 We will set up a programme to review the health of the gum, bone levels and the integrity of the implant and restoration.